ryanpdwyer/react-eleventy/hon160n-e5-week2.md

 </div>

+## Post-lab calculations from week 1

+You are encouraged (but not required) to make your standard curve (Absorbance versus ferroin concentration) using last week's data before coming to lab.
+You can copy and paste or duplicate from your Experiment 3 standard curve, then change the numbers.
+You should get an updated estimate for the slope of the calibration curve and the molar absorptivity ε at λ<sub>max</sub>.

 ## Hand and Excel Calculations

 Your calculations for the equilibrium constant rely on filling out an ICE (Initial Change Equilibrium) table for the reaction.
 You are encouraged to run through the sample calculation shown below, and use that to construct an Excel table that you can then plug in your experimental data once you have your results in lab Monday.

 Consider an example (not an experiment you performed) for reaction mixture 5:

 <img src="/img/solution-table-hon160e5.png" alt="Solution Table" class="img-fluid" style="max-width:500px;" >